 All requests to drop a course must be submitted in writing to Registration Services.
-Send your request by email at firstname.lastname@example.org or by fax at 206-685-9359.
-You cannot drop a course by phone.
+Send your request by email at firstname.lastname@example.org.
+You can't drop a course by phone.
 Requests should include your name, student ID number and course name.

-If you fail to attend class, or only tell the instructor that you want to drop the course, you have not officially dropped it.
+If you fail to attend class, or only tell the instructor that you want to drop, or don't pay your invoice, you have not officially dropped your course.
 Unless you officially withdraw, an unsuccessful completion (USC) will be entered on your UWPCE official record (for a noncredit course) or a 0.0 on your UW transcript (for a credit course).
+You will also be responsible for any outstanding fees.

-To completely withdraw from a certificate, send your request by email to firstname.lastname@example.org.
-Dropping a class does not withdraw you from a certificate.
+To completely withdraw from a certificate or specialization, send your request by email to firstname.lastname@example.org.
+Dropping a class does not withdraw you from a certificate or specialization.

 Refund policies and deadlines vary depending on the course type.

 Self-paced certificate programs have their own refund policy.
 To receive a full refund, minus the nonrefundable registration fee, you must drop a self-paced course no later than eight calendar days after you've registered.

 Self-paced (quarterly start) courses are online credit courses that must be started and completed within the same academic quarter.
 To receive a full refund, minus the nonrefundable registration fee, you must drop the course within the first seven calendar days of the quarter.
 To receive a 50% refund, minus the registration fee, you must drop the course within the first 30 calendar days of the quarter.

 If you can’t complete a noncredit course because of extenuating circumstances beyond your control, and the drop deadline has passed, you may petition for hardship withdrawal.
 If hardship withdrawal is approved, you’ll get a W for the course on your UWPCE official record.
 To inquire about hardship withdrawal, contact Registration Services at firstname.lastname@example.org.
 See criteria and required documentation below.